Yehuda Barkan: Media and film career

 In the early 1970s, Barkan participated in a sketch on the Israeli radio show Hamim VeTaim (חמים וטעים) in which Barkan and his colleagues, Moshe Timor, Shlomo Bar-Aba and others, made live prank calls.
 This became the inspiration for his later practical joke films.

-During the 1970s and 1980s Barkan participated in many Israeli "Bourekas films", among them Lupo!, Lupo in New York, Katz V'Carasso, Charlie Ve'hetzi, Hagiga B'Snuker, Bo Nefotzetz Million and more.
-Other films he appeared in during that time include Malkat Hakvish (1971) appearing alongside Gila Almagor, Menachem Golan's film Attack at Dawn (1970), and the film adaptation of the novel He Walked Through the Fields (1967) alongside Assi Dayan.
+During the 1970s and 1980s, Barkan participated in many Israeli "Bourekas films", among them Lupo!, Lupo in New York, Katz V'Carasso, Charlie Ve'hetzi, Hagiga B'Snuker, Bo Nefotzetz Million and more.
+Other films he appeared in during that time include Malkat Hakvish (1971) appearing alongside Gila Almagor, Menachem Golan's film Eagles Attack at Dawn (1970), and the film adaptation of the novel He Walked Through the Fields (1967) alongside Assi Dayan.

-During the 1980s Barkan began to direct and produce films, including the hidden camera film Hayeh Ahaltah Otah (which he directed together with Yigal Shilon), Nipagesh Bachof, Nipagesh Basivuv, Matzlema Bli Busha and Geveret Tiftehi, Ze Ani).
+During the 1980s, Barkan began to direct and produce films, including the hidden camera film Hayeh Ahaltah Otah (which he directed together with Yigal Shilon), Nipagesh Bachof, Nipagesh Basivuv, Matzlema Bli Busha and Geveret Tiftehi, Ze Ani).
 Also during the 1980s, Barkan produced and directed comic drama films, most notably the Abba Ganuv film series and the film Neshika Bametzach released in 1990 alongside Michal Yanai.

 In 1994, shortly after the start of Israeli commercial television Channel 2 began its broadcasting, Barkan started hosting his own practical jokes show called Lo Dofkim Cheshbon.
 The show was cancelled shortly after.

-In 1999 Barkan participated in two last films: Look into my eyes and Volcano Junction, in which he played small supporting roles.
+In 1999, Barkan participated in two last films: Look into my eyes and Volcano Junction, in which he played small supporting roles.

-In 2003 Barkan took part in the documentary film Zehirut Matzlema along with Nurit Geffen and Josie Katz.
+In 2003, Barkan took part in the documentary film Zehirut Matzlema along with Nurit Geffen and Josie Katz.

-In 2004 Barkan appeared in the drama series Ahava BaShalechet along with Lea Koenig.
+In 2004, Barkan appeared in the drama series Ahava BaShalechet along with Lea Koenig.

 Barkan enjoyed a career resurgence in the 2010s.
 He played the part of a grandfather of a young child with autism in the Israeli television series Yellow Peppers, and beginning in 2017 played a rabbi in the television series Kipat Barzel.